Todays readings.. Exodus 33&34, Psalm 90&91, 1 Corinthians 3

-God laid “the foundation … which is Jesus Christ.” [v.11] “Let each one take care how he (or she) builds upon it” [v.10] whether it be “gold silver … hay, straw” then “the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.”[v.13]
+God laid “the foundation … which is Jesus Christ.” [v.11] “Let each one take care how he (or she) builds upon it” [v.10] whether it be “gold silver … hay, straw” – then Paul challenging states, “the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.”[v.13]

 What does v.15 mean?
 “If anyone’s work is burned up, he will suffer loss, though he (or she) … will be saved, but only as through fire.”
 What is our work?
-It is the same as Paul at Corinth, to witness, to bring people to Christ beginning with any children God has blessed us with.
-The signs in 2021 are ominous, time as we know it may be very short; let us become genuine “spiritual people”, more zealous to build – for surely God’s building is nearly completed!
+It is the same as Paul at Corinth, to witness, to bring people to Christ beginning with our children.
+In 2018 the time appears to be very short; let us become more spiritual, more zealous to build – how close now is God’s building to being completed!?
+How soon now before “our faith is turn to sight?”
+Seventy years is a significant time period in the outworking of God’s plan!
+Recall what was happening 70 years ago!